-While video cameras have better audio pickups than DSLRs or phones, they still leave much to be desired.
+While some video cameras, camcorders, phones have great audio pickups, they still leave much to be desired.
 And if you’re using something smaller, the audio will likely be terrible.
 These devices aren’t designed to capture high-quality sound.

 External microphones significantly improve the quality of your audio.
-This is especially important when you’re filming video lessons, courses, interviews, or anything else that contains speech.
+This is especially important when you’re filming video lessons, courses, live streams, interviews, or anything else that contains speech.

-Fortunately, you can get a solid external mic without breaking the bank.
-One of the most popular is the Rode VideoMic Pro.
+Fortunately, you have some solid external mic options without breaking the bank.

 It’s important to think about the type of mic you need.
 Omni-directional microphones capture sound from every direction, while shotgun and directional mics focus sound capture on a specific direction.
 The best choice for you depends on exactly what you’re recording.

 Good lighting makes a huge difference in the final quality of your video.
-If you’ve ever seen a video where an interviewee is poorly well, you know that it’s distracting.
+If you’ve ever seen a video where an interviewee is poorly lit, you know that it’s distracting.

-Unfortunately, getting your lighting right is complex.
+Getting your lighting right is not easy.
 You need to consider different types of light, foreground and background lighting, shadows, and equipment.